 Leonardo is a blind teenager who wants to be independent.
 No special treatment.
 No aid from anybody, especially not his best friend Giovana.
-But that changed when he met Gabriel.
+But that all changes when he meets Gabriel.
 He doesn’t treat Leonardo like an outsider.
-Sure, he treats him different from everybody.
-But it’s because of fondness.
-Never pity.
-From the day they met, Gabriel becomes a huge part of Leonardo’s coming-of-age.
-This is where we see him blossom.
+Sure, he treats him different from everybody but it’s because of fondness, never pity.
+From the day they met, Gabriel becomes a huge part of Leonardo’s coming-of-age story.
+This is where we see him flourish.

 Does a progressive bro film exist?
-Well, 4th Man Out might answer that.
-In Adam’s 24th birthday, he decided to come out to everybody, including his ride or die dudebro squad.
-They slowly come to terms with Adam coming out.
-But what really bonded them?
+Well, “4th Man Out” might answer that.
+On Adam’s 24th birthday, he decides to come out to everybody, including his ride or die dudebro squad.
+They slowly come to terms with Adam’s identity.
+But what really bonds them?
 Helping their friend navigate his sexuality together.
 No matter how alarmingly straight they are.

 This dramedy starring Eddie Garcia is a Cinemalaya classic.
-In Bwakaw, he plays a lonely gay man who’s turned cynical.
+In “Bwakaw,” he plays a lonely gay man who’s turned cynical.
 He’s counting the days of his passing.
 A lot of people hate his pessimistic attitude.
-To be fair, he sort of hates them too.
+To be fair, he sort of hates them, too.
 The only thing he doesn’t hate is his dog.
-It’s a comedy on fearing death, growing loneliness, and coming in terms with one’s sexuality.
-Safe to say—it’s pretty layered.
+It’s a comedy about fearing death, growing lonely and coming to terms with one’s sexuality.
+Safe to say, it’s pretty layered.

 Yes or No (2009)

-Pie shocked to learn that her roommate Kim is a tomboy.
-But that didn’t last long.
-Soon enough, they have that bond every roommate develop.
+Pie is shocked to learn that her roommate Kim is a tomboy but that didn’t last long.
+Soon enough, they have that bond roommates develop.
 But it’s not just any bond for Pie.
 As they spend more time together, she finds herself falling for Kim.
 It’s a miracle.
 Finally, we get the wholesome lesbian rom-com we deserve.